Extreme singular values of inhomogeneous sparse random rectangular matrices: Main results

-We first state the following upper bound on the largest singular values of $A-\mathbb EA$ for a wide range of sparsity down to $d=\Omega(1)$. \begin{theorem}[Largest singular value for inhomogeneous sparse random matrices] Assume
+We first state the following upper bound on the largest singular values of $A-\mathbb EA$ for a wide range of sparsity down to $d=\Omega(1)$. {\begin{theorem}[Largest singular value for inhomogeneous sparse random matrices] Let $A$ be the biadjacency matrix of an inhomogeneous random graph.
+Under Assumption \ref{assumption_1},